SirPigari/lucia-rust/README.md

 - Clean, easy-to-read syntax inspired by Python and Lua (Kotlin too)
 - Static types
+- No abstraction for references - everything is explicit
 - Entirely written in Rust for reliability and speed
 - Designed to run efficiently across all major platforms
 - Beginner-friendly, while allowing advanced usage